Héctor Echavarría: Film career

-After a chance meeting with Miami Vice publicist Carole Myers, Echavarria was asked if he'd want to become an actor.
-She obtained a television audition for him, and Hector appeared in the 1989 season premiere of Miami Vice: Down for the Count.
+After a chance meeting with Miami Vice publicist Carole Myers, Echavarria was asked if he would want to become an actor.
+Myers obtained a television audition for him, and Hector appeared in the 1989 season premiere of Miami Vice: Down for the Count.
 A few years later, an Argentine producer saw Echavarria in a television demonstration and cast him in the action film Los Extermineitors.
-This film and its two sequels became the highest grossing winter release movies in South America.
-Hector played a main character in the Argentine action comedy television series Brigada Cola along with fellow Los Extermineitors cast member and comedian Guillermo Francella, which ran in South America, Europe, and the Middle East from 1992 to 1997.
+This film and its two sequels became the highest-grossing winter release movies in South America.
+Echavarria played a main character in the Argentine action comedy television series Brigada Cola along with fellow Los Extermineitors cast member and comedian Guillermo Francella, which ran in South America, Europe, and the Middle East from 1992 to 1997.

 In April 2009, Echavarria filmed a feature called Death Warrior in Toronto, co-starring Nick Mancuso of Under Siege and Rapid Fire.
 It was produced by Sean Buckley of Buck Productions and directed by Bill Corcoran and distributed by Grindstone Entertainment Group and Lions Gate Entertainment towards the end of 2009.

 Some of the projects he has in production include Justice for All, Kill the Dragon and others with distribution by Lionsgate.
 In 2010, Hector started production on Unrivaled in Toronto.
 He is credited as executive producer, writer as well as acting as "Ringo Duran," a "down-on-his-luck cage fighter" along with Rashad Evans and Keith Jardine.

-Among many other features, Echavarria produced the horror flick Lake Dead and Farm House starring "[Kelly Hu]", with theatrical distribution through After Dark Films.
+Among many other features, Echavarria produced the horror film Lake Dead and Farm House starring "[Kelly Hu]", with theatrical distribution through After Dark Films.
 Later on, Hector produced and starred in Confessions of a Pit Fighter, distributed by Lionsgate.
 In 2008, he wrote, directed and starred as Diego Carter in the film Never Surrender, also distributed by Lionsgate.
-In his upcoming "Duel of Legends", Hector, not only co-stars with popular actor Cary-Hiroyuki Tagawa ("Tekken", "Memoirs of a Geisha", "Pearl Harbor", "Mortal Kombat") and with his student and UFC superstar, Quinton Jackson (co-star of the new "The A-Team" movie) but also Hector directed the Feature Film set to be theatrically released in October 2018: Duel of Legends.